CSCfi/beacon-python/docs/permissions.rst

 Specific cases (dataset IDs specified)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For case in which the dataset IDs are specified we handle permissions as in the table below.
+For cases in which the dataset IDs are specified we handle permissions as in the table below.

 +--------------------+----------------------+-------------------+--------------------------------------------------+-------------+-----------+----------------------------------------------+
 | Requested datasets                                            | DB: :green:`1, 2`, :orange:`3, 4`, :red:`5, 6`                                                                            |